Digitising VHS Tapes

 There are commercial made tape cleaning units but they are hard to find.

 Contaminated tapes even after treatment should be played with caution.
-Having a spare player especially for playing contaminated tapes that you can manage to clean and maintain is better so that you reduce contaminating a good clean player.
+Having a spare VCR especially for playing contaminated tapes that you can manage to clean and maintain is better so that you reduce contaminating a good clean player.

 This video belongs to: The Walt Disney Company.